 When creating a word processing document, you want the meaning of the text to convey your ideas.
-But you also want the text to look good, giving off the professionalism you want your document to portray.
+But you also want the text to look good, conveying the professionalism you want your document to portray.

 Setting the margins in the document is one way to create the kind of look you’re seeking.
 The margin is the blank space between the edge of the page and the start of the text on the page.
 Margins exist on the left, right, top, and bottom edges of the page.

 A document with flush left and flush right justified margins will portray a look and feel that’s different from a document with a ragged right margin.
 A ragged left margin with a flush right margin can even be an artistic element for your paper.
 Setting up the margins correctly ensures your document will print properly too.

 As a default, Google Docs sets its margins at 1 inch from the edge of the printed page.
 However, you can change these margins easily.
 In fact, you have quite a few more options for setting the Google Docs margins than you may think.
 We’ll help you figure out how to make the Google Docs margins look perfect to match the style of your document.

 Changing Margins With the Ruler

 You can drag the ruler in the Google Docs window to change the margin quickly.

 Start by making sure the ruler is visible across the top of the screen.
 If not, click the View menu, followed by Show Ruler.